 The Dutch educational system

 Any citizen has the right to found schools and to provide teaching based on religious, ideological or educational beliefs (article 23 of the constitution).
 One of the key features of the Dutch education system is freedom of education, i.e. the freedom to found schools (freedom of establishment of schools), to organize teaching in schools (freedom of organization of teaching) and to determine the principles on which they are based (freedom of conviction).
-The constitution guarantees equal public funding for both private and public schools.
+The constitution guarantees equal public funding for both schools based on religious, ideological or educational beliefs and public schools.
 All schools are governed by private non-profit governing bodies, state-funded and thus subject to public law.
 All governing bodies and schools appoint their own principals and teachers.
 Guaranteed in the constitution is also the freedom to choose teaching material as e.g. textbooks.

 Public schools